This is a definite guide to judicial review in Tanzania.

 Lord Diplock in Council of Civil Service Union v Minister for the Civil Service AC 374 stated three major grounds of Judicial Review that is Illegality, Irrationality and Procedural impropriety.

-Illegality happens to be a ground of judicial review when administrative bodies do something which is against the law.
+Illegality happens to be a ground for judicial review when administrative bodies do something which is against the law.

 - Excess of jurisdiction

 - Absence of power

 - An error of law on the face of records

 All these, when done by an administrative authority, constitute illegality.
 Thus judicial review can be invoked to seek remedies.

 Irrationality happens to be a ground of judicial review when administrative bodies do something irresponsibly.

 Sometimes the authority is required to apply its mind to the facts and circumstances of the case at hand.

 If one is acting mechanically, that is, without due care and caution or without a sense of responsibility in the exercise of its discretion, then there is failure to exercise discretion.